 Twins Blog: Molitor's MissionWhen you think of a summer evening at the ballpark, a vibrant scene of sights and sounds will flood your mind.
 The roar of the crowd, the crack of a bat and the vendors shouting up and down the aisle.
 It all adds to the experience and magic of the game.
 However, some athletes experience the game in silence.
 They cannot hear.

 Twins Blog: The First Starkey Mission It's a hot, sticky day in the Dominican Republic and the clouds are rolling in.
 Hundreds of people have traveled to Santo Domingo for help because they can't hear well.
 A crew of 50 people are here for them.

 Twins Blog: Paul Molitor, The Dominican Republic & StarkeyIt’s finally happening.
 After weeks and months of planning, the trip I’ve been dreaming about is now just days away.
 I can almost smell the warm, salty Caribbean air.
 And I can now share this exciting adventure with all of you.

-Dozens of lives will have changed by Tuesday tonight after being asked four simple words "can you hear that?"
+Lives Changed After Hearing 'Can You Hear That'?Dozens of lives will have changed by Tuesday tonight after being asked four simple words "can you hear that?"
 And "hear" is the imperative word.
 Hearing loss is often untreated because screenings and hearing aids are too expensive or not easily available.

 Starkey Steps Up To 'Aid' Minnesota's Special OlympiansSmiles mark the faces of 22 of Minnesota’s Special Olympics athletes.
 They’re not beaming cheek to cheek because of what they’ve done – they’re happy over what they're about to do, hear more clearly.